 When you come for your visit you should bring all the medications you are currently taking in their original bottles or an accurate, updated list.
 Bring all your medical records with you.
 Bring the films or CDs of any X-rays, MRIs or CT scans that you have had recently.
 You should have your valid picture ID, insurance information, and form of payment.
 We collect all co-pays at the time of the visit and accept credit cards or cash.
-The New Patient Questionnaire must be completed prior to your arrival at the Anesthesiology/Pain Medicine Practice.

 21. I have heard a lot on the news about meningitis from steroids.
 Am I at risk if I get an injection?